 What makes me crazy is the fact that he scored a hundred in England in spite of his father’s loss.
 I wouldn’t have dared to play beyond 7 deliveries before I returned back home.
 Such is his passion for this game unmatched so far by any other cricketer.
 Greatness is not some augmented reality show but years of hard work, dedication and some no nonsense cricket standing the test of time and longevity.
 I felt heavy and wildly cold by the end of the show when he receives the ‘Bharat Ratna’ from the President of India.
 Sachin is culture , religion , god , prayer and father of cricket in India carrying the weight of this nation and the weight of the Indian cricket team for several years without frustration.
 His retirement speech says it all in true colors and spirit.
 The movie should be no more than an inexplicable experience for even someone who has never known him.
 History for sure !!!

 Haha 🙂 I can only start with a laugh about this movie.
 If you have read the book reading it again should make you feel better than watching the movie.
 Everybody knows Chetan Bhagat is good at writing girly stories without much fuss but when heroic attempts are made to convert them to a movie success comes only partially or half just like the half girl friend.

-First of all being an Arian I don’t believe in any half girlfriends.
-The so callled ‘Half-girl friends’ have an unresolvable heart problem which spreads like cancer often to the poor guy.
-Riya Somani is a rich girl who plays good basketball while Madhav Jha is a boy from the relatively poorer communities in Bihar.
+First of all I don’t believe in any half girlfriends.
+The so callled ‘Half-girl friends’ have an unresolvable heart problem which spreads like cancer, often to the poor guy.
+Riya Somani is a rich girl who plays good basketball while Madhav Jha is a boy from the relatively poorer communities of Bihar.
 Both of them meet together at Stephen’s college basketball courts and a romantic friendship blossoms among the two.
-Madhav can neither speak good english nor understand rich girls with split personality.
+Madhav can neither speak good English nor understand rich girls with split personality.